 The Network Exchange provides students with the opportunity to spend a term at any of the 22 other Sacred Heart schools in the United States.
 Similarly, each year Newton hosts students from other schools within the Network; these exchanges foster lifelong friendships and cement the bond that our alumnae feel to graduates from Sacred Heart schools around the country.

 Each year students participate in programs designed to refine their skills in problem solving, cooperation, leadership, respect for others, and teamwork.
-These overnight trips to sites such as Camp Hazen in Connecticut or Washington, D.C. allow students to explore and appreciate their relationship with the natural world.
-Ninth-grade students travel to the internationally renowned Chewonki Foundation for Outdoor Education to experience physical challenges such as ropes and obstacle courses and to engage in discussions on a variety of topics from peer pressure and gender issues to leadership.
-The culmination of the experiential education program at Newton is the Senior Project, an offsite internship that takes place in the final quarter of senior year.
+These overnight trips, to sites such as Camp Hazen in Connecticut or Washington, D.C., allow students to explore and appreciate their relationship with the natural world.
+The culmination of the experiential education program at Newton is the Senior Project, an off-site internship that takes place in the final quarter of senior year.